-Please estimate the calendar quarter and year in which your institution anticipates fully redeeming Treasury’s investment and exiting the SBLF program.
-If your institution does not anticipate redeeming Treasury’s investment, please indicate this and leave blank questions (16) and (17).
+If your institution plans to redeem Treasury’s investment, provide an estimate of the calendar quarter, year, and percent of total outstanding Treasury Investment for each of the expected redemptions.
+If your institution does not anticipate redeeming Treasury’s investment, please indicate this by selecting N/A below and leaving blank questions (15) and (16).